nimonian/swe-docs/docs/backend/jwt.md

 ```

 Of course, `'thereisnospoon'` is a poor secret - we should generate a large
-random string (256 bits or 32 bytes) and store it as an environment variable so
+random string (32 bytes) and store it as an environment variable so we can use
-we can use it in our code without hard-coding it in:
+it in our code without hard-coding it in:

 ```js
 require('dotenv').config()